alexobviously/bishop/README.md

 It's basically a matter of taste which of these you decide to use.

 If you want to see more complex examples, look at `Action.flyingGenerals` (Xiangqi's rule that prevents the generals from facing each other), and `Variant.atomic` (a variant in which pieces explode on capture).

 ***

+## JSON Serialisation
+It's possible to import and export Bishop variants in JSON format, simply use the `Variant.fromJson()` constructor, and export with `Variant.toJson()`.
+In most cases, this will be straightforward, and require no further configuration.

+There are some parameters, namely `PromotionOptions` and `Action` classes, that require type adapters to be registered if custom implementations are built.
+Note that this isn't necessary if you don't want to use serialisation, and most likely only the most complex apps with user-generated variants will need this.
+This is relatively straightforward though - simply create a `BishopTypeAdapter` that implements the JSON import and export functionality and include it in either `Variant.adapters` or the `adapters` parameter in `fromJson`/`toJson`.
+See [example/json.dart]() for a demonstration of how to do this.

+Serialisation currently has a couple of limitations:
+* `Variant.startPosBuilder` is not supported.
+This will most likely result in the position builder functionality being refactored soon.
+* Parameterised conditions in Actions currently cannot be exported, because they are just function closures.
+For example, `ActionCheckRoyalsAlive` optionally takes a `condition`; if this condition is set, then the action will not be exported with the variant.
+If it isn't set, then there will be no problems.
+Similarly to `startPosBuilder`, this will probably result in conditions being refactored into a form that works with type adapters.

+***